raspberrypilearning/from-me-to-you/en/step_5.md

 ## Make
-Now you're going to make your digital card project.
+Now, you will make your digital card project.

-Start small and add more to your project if you have time.
-You will need to decide on what to do first and what to save for later.
+Start small, and add more to your project if you have time.
+You will need to decide what to do first and what to save for later.
 You might want to add code to one sprite before you paint a costume for another.

 As you work your way through your digital project, remind yourself how to do things in Scratch with the [Getting started with Scratch](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch) guide.

 --- task ---
-If you haven't already chosen a backdrop and added a sprite then start now.
-You can always add more later including using the Paint editor to make your own.
+If you have not already chosen a backdrop and added a sprite, then start now.
+You can always add more later, including using the Paint editor to make your own.
 --- /task ---

 --- task ---

-Think about **what** you want to say in your message in your digitial card.
+Think about **what** you want to say in your message in your digital card.

 --- /task ---

-You now need to think about **how** you are going to say your message.
+Now, think about **how** you are going to say your message.
 You can either add your message as a **sprite/sprites** or a **sound**.

 --- task ---
-You can go to **Choose a Sprite** and select **Letters** from the Sprite library or search for **numbers**:
+You can go to **Choose a Sprite** and select **Letters** from the Sprite Library or search for `numbers`:
 ![Show Choose a Sprite letters/numbers](images/from-me-letters-numbers.png){:width="150px"}

 You might find it useful to use the **Text** tool in the Paint editor to write a short message:

 --- collapse ---
 ---
-title: Using the Text tool in the Paint editor
+title: Use the Text tool in the Paint editor
 ---

 Select the first colour you want for your text: